microsoft/PowerBI-Node/README.md

 ## Creating Embed Tokens
 Power BI Embedded uses embed token, which are HMAC signed JSON Web Tokens.
 The tokens are signed with the access key from your Azure Power BI Embedded workspace collection.
-Embed tokens are used to provide read only access to a report to embed into an application.
+Embed tokens, by default, are used to provide read only access to a report to embed into an application.

 ### Required Claims
 - ver: 0.2.0